Current status of MSSM Higgs sector with LHC 13 TeV data: Parameter space and current bounds

-Here, $x_{i}$ corresponds to the experimentally-obtained best-fit value of the observable and $\bar{x_{i}}$ is the value of the corresponding observable predicted for the parameter space point in MSSM. $\Delta{{x_{i}}^{2}}$ represents the error associated with the experimental measurement.
-In the case of Higgs signal strength constraints, $x_{i}$ corresponds to $\mu_{i}$, where, $\mu_{i}$ represents the Higgs signal strength corresponding to a certain Higgs boson production mode and Higgs decay channel.
-In the case of low-energy flavor-physics constraints, $x$ corresponds to the branching fraction of the decay channel $B_{s} \to \mu^{+}\mu^{-}$ and $B^{+} \to \tau^{+} \nu $, and to the ratio $Br(b \to s \gamma)/Br(b \to s \gamma)_{SM}$.
-The summation over $i$ in Eqn.~\ref{chi_2} represents that $\chi^{2}$ is calculated by summing over all the experimentally obtained signal strength observables tabulated in Table~\ref{table-mu8} and Table~\ref{table-mu13}, corresponding to various production and decay modes of Higgs boson and also the low-energy flavor physics observables discussed in Sec.~\ref{Sec:Low_energy}.
-Following the global $\chi^{2}$ approach mentioned in \cite{Bhattacherjee:2015sga}, we combine 28 observables corresponding to the signal strength measurements from LHC Run-I data (including both CMS and ATLAS (shown in Table.~\ref{table-mu8})), 18 observables from LHC Run-II (including results presented during ICHEP 2016 meet (both, CMS and ATLAS (shown in Table~\ref{table-mu13})) and 3 B-physics observables, and calculate the $\chi^{2}$ value for each parameter space point, and determine the minimum, $\chi^{2}_{min}$.
+where $x_{i}$ corresponds to the experimentally obtained best-fit value of the observable and $\bar{x}_{i}$ is the value of the corresponding observable computed for the parameter space point in MSSM. $\Delta x^{2}_{i}$ represents the error associated with the experimental measurement.
+In case of Higgs signal strength constraints $x_{i}$ corresponds to $\mu_{i}$ where $\mu_{i}$ represents Higgs signal strength corresponding to a certain Higgs boson production mode and Higgs decay channel.
+In case of flavor physics constraints, $x$ corresponds to the branching fraction of the decay channels $B_{s} \to \mu^{+}\mu^{-}$ and $B^{+} \to \tau^{+} \nu_{\tau}$, and to the ratio $Br(b \to s \gamma)/Br(b \to s \gamma)_{SM}$ for the channel $B \to X_s \gamma$.
+The summation over $i$ in Eq.~\eqref{chi_2} represents that $\chi^{2}$ is calculated by summing over all the experimentally obtained signal strength observables tabulated in Table~\ref{table-mu8} and Table~\ref{table-mu13}, corresponding to various production and decay modes of Higgs boson and also the flavor physics observables discussed in Sec.~\ref{Sec:Low_energy}.
+Following the global $\chi^{2}$ approach mentioned in Ref.~\cite{Bhattacherjee:2015sga}, we combine 28 observables corresponding to the signal strength measurements from LHC Run-I data (including both CMS and ATLAS analysis as shown in Table.~\ref{table-mu8}), 18 observables from LHC Run-II (including results from $\sim 36$ fb$^{-1}$ as well as $\sim 15$ fb$^{-1}$ luminosity data and from both CMS and ATLAS analysis as shown in Table~\ref{table-mu13}) and $3$ $B$-physics observables.
+Finally we calculate $\chi^{2}$ for each parameter space point, and determine the minimum $\chi^{2}_{min}$.

+We compute $\chi^2_{min}$ by considering 8 TeV and 13 TeV Higgs signal strength data separately and in combination as well, with and without the flavor constraints.
+We present the values of $\chi^2_{min}$ for all these cases in the MSSM and the SM in Table~\ref{chisquaresm}, along with the corresponding degrees of freedom (d.o.f).
+The d.o.f for SM is equivalent to the total number of independent constraints summed together in the evaluation of $\chi^{2}_{min}$, as can be seen in Table~\ref{chisquaresm}.
+In case of MSSM, d.o.f is obtained by subtracting the total number of independently varied input parameters relevant to our parameter space from the sum of independent observables used in the evaluation of $\chi^{2}_{min}$.
+In this analysis, we vary over $17$ input parameters in order to scan over the parameter space of our interest.
+We can see that the $\chi^2_{min}$ for MSSM is less than $\chi^2_{min}$ for SM in all the cases.